chocolateboy/pmsencoder/README.md

 ## Upgrading <a name="Upgrading"></a>

 To upgrade to a new version of the plugin, simply replace the old jar file with the new version in the `plugins` directory, and restart PMS.

+# Tips

+* To work around the PMS [bug](http://code.google.com/p/ps3mediaserver/issues/detail?id=759) that causes web video playback to be delayed for ~40s, uncheck "HTTP Engine V2" in the PMS "General Configuration" tab.
+This can also be done by setting `http_engine_v2 = false` in PMS.conf.

 # Troubleshooting <a name="Troubleshooting"></a>